 Baalbek is Lebanon's most significant archaeological site, and the temples of Jupiter and Bacchus draw visitors who often combine the ruins with a meal before or after.
 For many travellers, the Bekaa portion of a Lebanon itinerary is a single long day from Beirut, which means lunch rather than dinner is the meal that gets planned.
 That pattern suits farm properties well: midday light, outdoor settings, and a meal that reflects the morning's harvest align naturally.

-Comparisons with internationally recognised farm-dining formats, from the community-table model of Lazy Bear in San Francisco to the tasting-menu precision of Alinea in Chicago, are instructive mainly in showing how different the Bekaa approach is.
+Comparisons with internationally recognised farm-dining formats, from the community-table model of Lazy Bear in San Francisco to the tasting-menu precision of Alinea in Chicago, show how different the Bekaa approach is.
 There is no tasting menu architecture here, no progression designed around a chef's narrative.
 The food at a Bekaa farm property tends toward mezze abundance: many dishes arriving at once, each reflecting a different aspect of what the land produces, eaten communally and without a fixed sequence.
 That format is itself a form of sourcing transparency.
 Every dish on the table is an argument for the valley it came from.

 For travellers who have eaten their way through Beirut's more formally ambitious restaurants, including stops at Onno Bistro - Bourj Hammoud in Matn or Al Halabi Restaurant in Matn District, a meal in the Bekaa reads as a useful corrective: a reminder that Lebanese food at its most coherent is a direct expression of land, season, and proximity, and that the most honest version of that expression is often found where the fields are visible from the table.